 Meeting notices and meeting materials will be made available at least 10-days prior to the meeting date.
 Frequency of meetings will be determined after the first workshop.

-BSC/DSA will email notices out to stakeholders and post material on their respective websites.
+BSC/DSA/HCD will email notices out to stakeholders and post material on their respective websites.

 CCRC members will have access to a DSAbox to upload and access documents and resources.